mabel-dev/mabel/README.md

 ## Integrations

-mabel comes with adapters for the following data platforms:
+mabel comes with adapters for the following data services:

 |   | Service |
 |-- |-- |